Forecasting with Chronos-2

 The easiest way to get started with Chronos is through the model-specific presets.

-• The original Chronos models can be accessed using the "chronos_tiny", "chronos_mini", "chronos_small", "chronos_base" and "chronos_large" presets.
+• The Chronos-Bolt️ models can be accessed using the "bolt_tiny", "bolt_mini", "bolt_small" and "bolt_base" presets.

-Alternatively, Chronos can be combined with other time series models using presets "medium_quality", "high_quality" and "best_quality".
+Alternatively, Chronos models can be combined with other time series models using presets "medium_quality", "high_quality" and "best_quality".
 More details about these presets are available in the documentation for TimeSeriesPredictor.fit.

 Zero-shot forecasting